electricimp/impTest/README.md

 #### Include From GitHub

-An include external sources [from GitHub](https://github.com/electricimp/Builder#from-github) can be used in test files.
-It is required to have credentials to obtain an access to GitHub.
+Sources [from GitHub](https://github.com/electricimp/Builder#from-github) can be included to test files.
+It may required to have credentials to obtain an access to GitHub.
 There are two ways to provide GitHub credentials:
 The first way is to use an [Environment Variables](#environment-variables-settings).
 The second way is to provide [GitHub credentials file](#github-credentials-configuration).

 ### External Commands

-External commands can be triggered by test case like so:
+External commands can be triggered by **test case** like so:

 ```squirrel
 // within the test case/method